jtvan/thingfinder/README.txt

-USer experience for thing finder
+This repo holds the thing finder application.

+Current vision is that this runs a web app.
+Requires a local webserver.